 Dry cat food is dry cat food.
 Some brands will add a ‘softened center’, however, this doesn’t mitigate the crunchy exterior a cat needs to bite into.

-The only option is freeze-dried cat food.
+The only option is freeze-dried cat food or dry cat food softened with water.

 These foods provide the small bite-sized convenience of dry cat food (albeit they need a short defrost in the microwave before serving) with the softness of wet canned food.